jasonpkovalski/bloggo/content/about.md

 title: "about"
 ---

+**Korean** and **Polish**

+**Boston College** CSOM 2016.

+Full-Stack Software Engineer at **Salesforce**

-I currently live in **Boston** with my girlfriend. ♥️
+Currently living in **Boston** with my girlfriend 💜

-I'm first-generation American-born.
-Mom and Dad are immigrants from **Korea** and **Poland**, respectively.
-I'm also a first-generation college graduate. **Boston College** CSOM 2016.

-My first *real* job after college was at **Liberty Mutual Insurance** as a software developer.
-I left after 2.5 years to join **Salesforce** as a full-stack software engineer.
-I've worked at [other](https://www.linkedin.com/in/jasonkovalski) places too.

-I gave up competitive **Hearthstone**, a children's card game, for **Super Smash Bros.**, a children's fighting game.
-I mostly [tweet](https://twitter.com/grim_ssbu) about Smash, but I also talk about technology and programming.
+---

+I love technology, from shiny gadgets that I definitely don't need to what I do at work everyday.
+My expertise is primarily in automation, infrastructure, and cloud computing.
+Some of the things I regularly use include: Python, Go, Docker, Kubernetes, Terraform, and AWS.
+More details on my professional experience can be found [here](https://www.linkedin.com/in/jasonkovalski).
+I work on personal [projects](https://github.com/jasonpkovalski) too.

-I was a 74kg **Powerlifter** for a few years, but I've also tried Strongman and CrossFit.
-Now I just train for general fitness.
-I occasionally [post](https://www.instagram.com/jk1.618/) lifting videos when I'm feeling strong and/or big.
+I also enjoy investing, competitive Smash Bros., and strength training.
+I mostly [tweet](https://twitter.com/grim_ssbu) about Smash, and I occasionally [post](https://www.instagram.com/jk1.618/) lifting videos when I'm feeling strong and/or big.

-Index funds are boring.
-I actively invest in individual stocks, and I use Robinhood for my brokerage account.
-Let's both get a free [stock](https://join.robinhood.com/jasonk687).
-I'm slowly working my way up to the 3 comma club.